webevoexp/webevo/Results/README.md

 GroundTruth - The notes indicate the ground truth webpage element the XPath refers to.
 A(Added)/U(Updated)/D(Deleted) in the notes indicates the ground truth ChangedType of the element.
 The notes without A/U/D means the element was already counted.
 Do not double count it.

 #### 4. Semantics-based Visual Search
 The inputs of the Semantic-based Visual Search Module are: the target web page and its screenshot (old.png), the evolved page and its screenshot (new.png), and ds1_results.csv.
-The ds1_results.csv contains all elements outputted by DOM-tree Based Change Detection Module except the elements which are in dynamic.txt.
+The "ds1_results.csv" is a subset of "dom_changes.csv", which exclude the XPaths reported as "dynamic" in "dynamic.txt".
-The outputs of the Semantic-based Visual Search Module are in the "target_img" folder and the "candidate_img" folder.
+The outputs of the Semantic-based Visual Search Module are the screenshots of the webpage elements located in the "target_img" folder and the "candidate_img" folder.
-#### Experiment Results
-The experiment results and the ground truth are in Result and Ground Truth.xlsx.